Extract from the Ethical Framework

 Good Practice in Action resources

-Resources to help you implement the Ethical Framework in your practice, including commonly asked questions, fact sheets, legal resources, research overviews and other supplementary guidance.
+Supplementary resources, based on current research and evidence, to help you implement the Ethical Framework in your practice.
+Include commonly asked questions, fact sheets, legal resources and research overviews.

 Good practice across the counselling professions

 A suite of open access good practice resources, developed by BACP in partnership with other professionals.